 At UC Davis, all residents are encouraged to pursue research opportunities.
-Scholarship is a core mission of internal medicine and residents who become involved in research projects reap many potential benefits including: exploring an academic career, developing credentials to bolster their fellowship application, becoming better critical readers of the medical literature, and nurturing intellectual curiosity.
+Scholarship is a core mission of internal medicine and residents who become involved in research projects reap many potential benefits which include: exploring an academic career, developing credentials to bolster fellowship applications, becoming better critical readers of the medical literature, and nurturing intellectual curiosity.

 Interns interested in research can join the research track in the second half of their internship year.
 Once they join, the intern ambulatory time is augmented with structured research training.
-Interns work with Dr. Fancher, faculty mentors and the Clinical and Translational Science Center (CTSC), to design a feasible, interesting, novel, ethical and relevant research question and research project.
+Interns work with Dr. Michael Schivo, faculty mentors, and staff from the Clinical and Translational Science Center (CTSC) to design a feasible, interesting, novel, ethical and relevant research projects.

 Residency program graduates who stay at UC Davis may apply to the Mentored Clinical Research Training Program (MCRTP), which offers training in basic science or patient oriented research, or the Quality Safety and Effectiveness Research Training T32 Program (QSERT) offered through the UC Davis Center for Healthcare Policy and Research.
 Please see the attached biography of a recent graduate who completed the T-32 program concurrently with his pulmonary/critical care fellowship.

 We hope these activities will encourage residents to consider careers in patient-oriented research to address the national shortage of clinical investigators.

 Michael Schivo, MD, MAS, Associate Professor of Medicine & Director, Internal Medicine Research Track